Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Asymptotic Analysis

-In the multi-class case, our method is not a natural extension of local case control (which would imply a method to set all class probabilities to $1/K$ after sampling).
-Instead, we will only assign a smaller sampling probability for $(\bm{x},c)$ when $p(\bm{x},c) \geq 0.5$.
-The method is less likely to select a sample when $c$ coincides with the the prediction of the underlying true model, while it will likely be selected if $c$ contradicts the underlying true model.
-Since the sampling strategy prefers data points with uncertain labels, we call it {\em local uncertainty sampling} (LUS).
+In the multi-class case, our method is not a natural extension of the LCC sampling, which would imply a method to set all class probabilities to $1/K$ after sampling.
+Instead, we will only assign a smaller sampling probability for $(\x,y)$ when $p(\x,y) \geq 0.5$.
+The method is less likely to select a sample when the label $y$ coincides with the the prediction of the underlying true model, while it will likely be selected if $y$ contradicts the underlying true model.
+Since the sampling strategy prefers data points with uncertain labels, we refer it to as {\em Local Uncertainty Sampling} (LUS).
+In the following, we will indicate the estimator as $\hat{\bT}_{LUS}$ if the acceptance probability is set according to Eqs.~(\ref{eq:a1}) and (\ref{eq:a2}) (recall that we use the notation $\hat{\bT}_{Sub}$ with an arbitrary sampling function $a(\x,y)$).